secnot/django-param-field/README.md

 inscription: Text-> max_length:30
 ```

-to generate a django equivalent form.
+and generate the django equivalent form whenever you want it.

 ## Requirement